AlliGrass/project4-portfolio/README.md

 - Scroll to top when switching pages
 - Opening Resume in a new browser tab.
+- Hover over skills will show the name of the skill
 - Loading effects to consider slower connections to the site
 - Proper layout for phone screen sizes